UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

     rand_sl       := my_rand.rand(VOID);
     rand_bool     := my_rand.rand(VOID);

-The unsigned, signed and std_logic_vector functions can return vectors of any size, however the min and max constraints are limited by the integer's 32-bit range.
+The unsigned, signed and std_logic_vector functions can return vectors of any length, however the min and max constraints are limited by the integer's 32-bit range.
 Additional overloads for these types using unsigned/signed/std_logic_vector corresponding min and max constraints are provided as well.